-Willes is the President of the National Federation of Republican Assemblies and the National Director of the Hawaii Republican Assembly.
-He is a board member of the American Conservative Union Foundation, hosts of the annual CPAC conservative mega-gathering, and member of the Council for National Policy (CNP), and member of the national conservative GOP Asian American Pacific Islander Leadership (AAPI) Caucus.
-Willes is a former Hawaii Republican Party State Chairman and Republican National Committee member, attending the past four Republican National Convention including twice on the national Platform Committee and once as RNC Assistant General Counsel.
+Willes is the President of the National Federation of Republican Assemblies (NFRA) and the National Director of the Hawaii Republican Assembly (HIRA).
+He is a board member of the American Conservative Union (ACU) Foundation, hosts of the annual CPAC conservative mega-gathering, member of the Council for National Policy (CNP), and member of the national conservative GOP Asian American Pacific Islander Leadership (AAPI) Caucus.
+Willes is a former Republican Party State Chairman and Republican National Committee (RNC) member, attending the past four Republican National Convention including twice on the national Platform Committee and once as RNC Assistant General Counsel.
 He has been a leader or member of many political and issue-oriented campaigns across the nation.

-Lee is a combat veteran who graduated from the United States Military Academy at West Point and became a Ranger and Airborne qualified Armor officer, a Defender of Freedom.
+Lee is a combat veteran who graduated from the United States Military Academy (USMA) at West Point and was a Ranger and Airborne qualified Armor officer; a Defender of Freedom.
 He is a 22-year veteran of the Cold War on the Czechoslovakian border, the fight against terrorism in Europe, tank battalion ground combat operations in Operation Desert Shield and Desert Storm, and five years with the Joint Chiefs of Staff in the Pentagon.
 His service awards include the Defense Superior Service Medal for national operations, the Bronze Star Medal for combat performance, and the Legion of Merit for combating terrorism.
 Willes is a member of the Order of Saint George, the top award for the US Army’s mounted force.
 He is a member of the Honorable Order of Kentucky Colonels, the highest title of honor bestowed by the Commonwealth of Kentucky, and was the faculty sponsor of the University of Kentucky Rifle Team as an ROTC instructor.
 Willes is a lifetime member of the Veterans of Foreign Wars (VFW) and the Military Officers Association (MOAA).
-Lee was the Governor’s appointee as Hawaii State Boxing Commission Chairman and a member of the Board of the Lutheran High School of Hawaii.
+Lee was the Governor’s appointee as Hawaii State Boxing Commission Chairman, and a member of the Board of Directors for the Lutheran High School of Hawaii.

 Willes’ love and appreciation for guns and shooting began as a child, hunting with his father in France and Germany.
 He qualified expert in the US Army with the M1911, M9, M14, M16, and M3.
 He fired everything from Claymore mines and grenade launchers to 107mm mortars and 155mm Howitzers.
 Lee shot Top Gun in his company as a M60A3 tank commander with the M68 105mm cannon, M2HB machine gun, and M240 machine gun; Top Platoon in the battalion; and Top Company in the Brigade.
-Willes made several M1A1 battle runs during the first Gulf War firing the L/44 120mm smoothbore cannon.
-He carries a Virginia permit; his primary self-defense weapons are two .380s, and a compact .45.
-He owns his father’s collectibles: a Savage Model 99 250-3000 rifle, a Fox Sterlingworth 12 gauge shotgun, and a Colt .32 Pocket Positive pistol, and the family legacy Browning .22 cal semi-auto rifle.
+Willes made several battle runs during the first Gulf War in a M1A1 firing the L/44 120mm smoothbore cannon.
+He shares his father’s collectibles: a Savage Model 99 250-3000 rifle, a Fox 12 gauge shotgun, a Colt .32 Pocket Positive pistol, and the family legacy Browning .22 cal semi-auto rifle.

 Willes is married with two grown daughters.
-He holds an Engineering Degree from the United States Military Academy at West Point and a Master’s Degree in Public Administration from Central Michigan University, and was a Marshall Award nominee at the US Army Command and General Staff College.
+He holds an Engineering Degree from the United States Military Academy and a Master of Public Administration Degree from Central Michigan University, and was a Marshall Award nominee at the US Army Command and General Staff College.
 He has run five marathons, is an age-group 800-meter run state champion, and has over 250 SCUBA dives.
-Willes lives in Honolulu and in Northern Virginia.
+Lee lives in Virginia and attends Missouri Synod Lutheran Church.